 Embracing a frugal lifestyle isn’t declining all invitations to go out and catch some fun but spending money on what you value the most at that time.

 It is plausible to be frugal without being cheap.
 Being frugal is not compatible with being cheap.

 One can secure money and yet live life the way one wants.
 Being cheap only hurts you in the long run.
-However, frugal living is a method for a better and quality life.
+However, frugal living is a method for a better quality of life.

-In a nutshell, frugal living takes planning and actions along the way to make it work.
+In a nutshell, frugal living takes planning and actions to make it work.
 Remember, when you have confidence in your dreams, they are always attainable.

 Being frugal will help you learn more about spending less and saving long-term goals while living a comfortable life.